Minor Car Accidents Sometimes Result in Major Damages

 - Temporomandibular joint (TMJ) injuries resulting from intense trauma to the jaw

 - Knee injuries that occur when someone is thrown forward and strikes their knees on the dashboard

 - Traumatic brain injury (TBI), which can cause long-term damage to how the brain functions

 While a car made of steel may sustain little or no damage in a minor collision with another vehicle, the human beings involved are often not so lucky.
 This is why even if the vehicle survived an accident with nary a scratch, those involved in the accident should always get medical attention as soon as they can, even if they don’t think they suffered an injury.
 Many latent injuries can take days, weeks, or even months to manifest, and prompt treatment to diagnose them and prevent further damage is vital.

-If you sustained serious injuries in a seemingly minor accident, contact Colorado personal injury attorney Daniel R. Rosen to discuss your legal options.
+If you sustained serious injuries in a seemingly minor accident, contact Colorado personal injury attorney Dan Rosen for a free consultation to discuss your options.